Spend $99.00 to get free shipping

 Date-Based Carbs: Real Energy, No Junk

-Dates are your clean-carb MVP—natural glucose and fructose for fast energy, plus fibre and antioxidants to support digestion and overall health.
-No weird syrups or artificial sweeteners here.
+Dates are your clean-carb foundation - natural glucose and fructose for accessible energy, plus fibre and antioxidants to support digestion and overall health.
+No weird syrups or artificial sweeteners.

 These nutrient-dense fruits deliver quickly accessible energy while avoiding the blood sugar rollercoaster of refined sweeteners.
-Their fibre content slows absorption just enough to sustain your energy throughout training.
-Dates also contain potassium for muscle function and electrolyte balance—essential when you're sweating it out.
-Rich in polyphenols and antioxidants, they help combat the oxidative stress from intense training.
+Their fibre content slows absorption just enough to sustain energy throughout training or a long day.
+Dates also contain potassium for muscle function and electrolyte balance - useful when you're moving hard and sweating.
+Rich in polyphenols and antioxidants, they help combat the oxidative stress that comes with consistent physical activity.

-We chose dates because they offer performance benefits with their sweetness, unlike the empty calories and digestive issues that come with artificial alternatives.
+We chose dates because they bring performance benefits alongside their sweetness - unlike the empty calories and digestive issues that come with artificial alternatives.

 Dive A Bit Deeper: